 Similar to the X-Acto blade, craft knives can be also be used to cut a straight line with a ruler or for freehand cutting.
 The main difference between an X-Acto blade and a craft knife is that the blade on craft knife can be adjusted to allow you to cut through thicker materials.
 A craft knife is not quite as maneuverable as an X-Acto for intricate cuts.

 A flat mat similar to the base on the paper cutters, a cutting mat has a ruler grid to help easily measure paper.
 Cutting mats are used to help protect the surface you are cutting on and are designed to be used when cutting with a craft knife, X-Acto or rotating cutter.

 Cutting mats are self-healing—slices in the resilient surface will soon stick back together and seal themselves.

 08 of 10

 A stamp punch is a tool used to cut out shapes in paper, such as hearts, butterfies, or wavy edges.
 You can use this tool to decorate papers for scrap booking, cards, or invitations.Continue to 9 of 10 below.

 Fabric or Craft Scissors

-It is recommended to have one pair of sharp scissors in addition to your all purpose scissors to use just when you need a sharp blade to cut fabric or paper.
-Craft scissors are also available with a variety of specialty blades that cut out different patterns such as zig zags or waves to decorate the edges of paper.
+In addition to all-purpose scissors, all crafters should have at least one pair of very sharp scissors to use when cutting fabric or paper.
+Craft scissors are also available with a variety of specialty blades that cut out different patterns, such as zig zags or waves to decorate the edges of paper.

 10 of 10